Contribution to my page

 Most Asian women are not born with a slim face but rather with a naturally chubbier, round face.
-As V shaped face is a characteristic that’s become immensely popular due to the Hafu and Caucasian like characters in anime, today, the V-line plastic surgery procedure that’s bound to create a V shaped jawline is extremely popular all over Asia, especially Japan, South Korea and Singapore ( although it’s one of the most painful procedures as well).
+As V-shaped face is a characteristic that’s become immensely popular due to the Hafu and Caucasian like characters in anime, today, the V-line plastic surgery procedure that’s bound to create a V-shaped jawline is extremely popular all over Asia, especially Japan, South Korea, and Singapore ( although it’s one of the most painful procedures as well).
 If a face is V-shaped and thinner that’s bound to give elfin like features especially along with a small face.

 No wonder Japanese girls like to wear mini-skirt and high heels because these would make their legs look naturally longer and leaner and that’s pretty important according to modern Japanese standards, another result of the Hafu obsession.

-Short and thin girls will always be preferred in Japan, tiny frame is a quality that’s considered overly feminine in Japan.
+Short and thin girls will always be preferred in Japan, a tiny frame is a quality that’s considered overly feminine in Japan.
 And unlike other Asian cultures, Japanese women are not crazy for breast implants either.

 Now, we know that a Geisha’s look, which represents a highly stylized way of Japanese beauty with the white skin and cherry red small lips is far from looking natural, but if you think about it, not even the geisha’s look contains that many cosmetics which would be used to alter the features.
-As I mentioned above, Japanese are not crazy for tons of makeup, or strong make-up.
+As I mentioned above, the Japanese are not crazy for tons of makeup, or strong make-up.
 Most Japanese women don’t really wear make-up at all apart from concealer and eyeliner perhaps.